lutece-platform/lutece-myapps-module-myportal-myapps/README.md

 He can add application to his list or remove one from it.
 He also has the possibility to modify his applications by modifying his logins/passwords.
 He can order his list based upon a order that he can configure whenhe adds or removes an application.

-This module has alos a REST service which allow to get the list of applications of a user with its data from the identifier of a user.
+This module has also a REST service which allow to get the list of applications of a user with its data from the identifier of a user.

 ## Usage